 - Add water, tea and spices to a saucepan and bring to a boil over high heat.
 Reduce heat to low and simmer for another 10-15 minutes to fully steep.

 - Remove from heat and add almond milk and sweetener of choice and stir.
 Warm for 2-3 minutes off the heat, and then pour over 2 serving mugs (amount as original recipe is written // adjust if altering batch size) using a fine mesh strainer.

 - Taste and adjust seasonings as needed, adding more for sugar or maple syrup (or honey if not vegan) for sweetness, and ground cinnamon for a little extra warmth.

 - OPTIONAL: For extra creamy texture, add your chai tea mixture + soaked cashews to a blender and blend until creamy and smooth.
 Taste and adjust sweetness/seasonings as needed.
 I added more sweetener, ground cinnamon and ground ginger for extra spice.

 - Either reheat briefly on the stovetop or microwave and serve.
 Heat modestly as the mixture can thicken quite a bit when reheated for too long (due to the cashews).
 If it gets too thick, thin with more almond milk or water.

 - Top with coconut whip and a dash of cinnamon and serve.
 Leftovers keep well covered in the fridge for up to a few days, though best when fresh.

-* Chai Spice Blend: 1 tsp ground cinnamon, 1 tsp ginger powder, 1/2 tsp each black pepper, ground cloves + cardamom (more tips at The Kitchn).
+*Chai Spice Blend (if using ground spices): 1 tsp ground cinnamon, 1 tsp ginger powder, 1/2 tsp each black pepper, ground cloves + cardamom (more tips at The Kitchn).
 Mix these spices together and then add according to desired spiciness.

 *If you don’t have whole spices, use ground and then strain with a fine-mesh strainer.